iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    for deep-learning models, as these tools will 'learn' the optimal latent representation of the data during the training phase.

-**Spectral Plots**
+**Time and Frequency Domain**
    So why would an export vibration export use both the time and frequency views?
 Although they represent the same underlying information, each domain has its advantages when it comes to detecting specific signal patterns.
 For instance, one-time transient events in the signal (e.g. a mechanical shock) are easily identified in the time domain, where their energy is concentrated in a short interval.
-However, in the frequency domain, these events merely appear as a slight raise in the noise floor, making them difficult to detect.
+However, in the frequency domain, the same short event merely appear as a slight raise in the noise floor, making them difficult to detect.

    The above consideration is crucial for understanding why we use the Short-Time Fourier Transform (STFT) when feeding data into the machine